Hello, how can we help you?

 • "Normal": the timer will wait 5 days.

-Use default calendar: If this field is checked, it indicates that the calendar set as default through the Administration component will be used to calculate the time set on the timer.
+Use process calendar: if this field is checked, the calendar set as default through the Administration component will be used to calculate the time set on the timer.

-This tab will only be displayed if the process is configured with an automation whose operation is "Revision".
-In this case, select what will be the status of the revision as soon as the event in question is executed.
-If necessary, check the "Start new cycle" option to begin a new revision cycle.
+Revision/Status The Revision tab will only be displayed if the process is configured with an automation whose operation is Revision; otherwise, the Status tab will be displayed.
+In that case, select what will be the process status as soon as the event is executed.
 Only those statuses that are configured in the same way as process automation will be displayed.

 E-mail

-Use this tab to perform the configurations for e-mails that will be sent.
-Fill out the following fields:
+This tab is used to set the configurations referring to the e-mails that will be sent.
+To do that, fill in the following fields:

-• Sender: Define the e-mail address of the sender of the message.
-To do so, select the e-mail server that will be used to send the message event.
-Note: The available senders will be all e-mail servers created on SoftExpert Configuration (Configuration > E-mail server).
+Sender: insert the e-mail address of the message sender.
+To do so, select the email server that will be used to send the message event.
+Note: the available senders will be all e-mail servers registered in SoftExpert Configuration (Configuration > E-mail server).

-Fill out the following fields regarding the content of the e-mail:
+Content: fill in the fields referring to the content of the e-mail:

-• Content will be read from HTML file: Check this field so that the e-mail content comes from a template that has been duly configured.
-Otherwise, the e-mail content will be the default system template.
+• Content will be read from HTML file: check this field so that the e-mail content comes from a properly configured template.
+Otherwise, the e-mail content will be the system's default one.

 • If the Only comments and received e-mails option is checked, the content of the e-mail will contain the comments and the corresponding history of received e-mails.

-• Text to be added at the top of e-mail: Enter in this field a text to be added at the top of the e-mail that will be sent.
+• Text to be added at the top of e-mail: enter in this field the text you wish to insert in the e-mail to be sent.
 This field has a Rich Text editor that lets you format text and paragraphs, and insert tables, links, and images.
-In this field, it is also possible to use the HTML tags described in the Configuring HTML/HTM files (with tags) article.
+In this field, it is also possible to use the HTML tags described in the Configuring an HTML/HTM external file article (Sending e-mails with form fields topic).

-In this tab, it is possible to configure for the files attached to the process instance to be sent via the event e-mail.
+Attachment: set the configurations so that the files attached to the process instance are sent along with the event e-mail.
 To do that, check the following fields:

-• Instance attachments: Check this option for the files attached to the instance to be sent as e-mail attachments.
+• Instance attachments: check this option so that the files attached to the instance are sent as e-mail attachments.
 To only send the files of a defined activity, select, in the Added to the activity field, the activity that contains the attachments that will be sent in the e-mail.
 If this option is not checked, no instance attachments will be sent in the e-mail.

-• Instance documents: Check this option for the documents from SoftExpert Document attached to the instance to be sent as e-mail attachments.
+• Instance documents: check this option so that the documents from SoftExpert Document attached to the instance are sent as e-mail attachments.
 To only send the documents of a defined activity, select, in the Added to the activity field, the activity that contains the documents that will be sent in the e-mail.
 If this option is not checked, no instance documents will be sent in the e-mail.

-• Files added to the forms: Check this option so that the files added to the process forms are sent as e-mail attachments.
+• Files added to the forms: check this option so that the files added to the forms of the process are sent as e-mail attachments.
 If this option is not checked, no form files will be sent in the e-mail.

 Message

-• Process: Select the process that contains the message receiving event, which will be executed after sending the message.
+• Process: select the process that contains the message receiving event, which will be executed after the message is sent.

-• Message: Enter the code set for the message receiving event.
-This code was set as soon as the message receiving event was added in the flowchart of the process selected in the previous field.
+• Message: enter the code set for the message receiving event.
+This code is defined as soon as the message receiving event is added to the flowchart of the process selected in the previous field.

 Correlation between instances

-Name: Enter a name for the correlation.
-Must be the same name as the message receiving event.
+Name: enter the name of the correlation (it must be the same as that of the message receiving event).

-• Constant: If this option is selected, then the correlation between the instances will be given through a fixed value (constant).
-To do that, fill out the Constant value in the respective field.
+• Constant: if this option is selected, the correlation between the instances will be given through a fixed (constant) value.
+To this end, insert the constant value in the respective field.

-• Value based on form: For this option to be available, the SoftExpert Form component must be part of your acquired solutions.
-Check this option for the correlation between the instances to be given through a value filled out in the field of a form.
+• Value based on form: for this option to be available, the Form component must be part of the solutions acquired by your organization.
+Check this option for the correlation between the instances to be given through a value inserted in the field of a form.
 To do so, the process must have a form associated with it.
 The process containing the message receiving event must have a form containing the same table and field.
-Therefore, fill out the Table that contains the form associated with the process and select the Field that will receive the value which will be used to perform the correlation.
+Thus, fill out the table that contains the form associated in the process and select the field that will receive the value that will be used to establish the correlation.

 Survey